dxw/node-for-rails-devs/level_02.md

 Note this adds jest as a dev dependency, not production.

-Change your `test` script to simply `jest`, and then run with `npm test`.
+Edit the "scripts" property of your `package.json` so that you have a `"test": "jest"` entry, and then run with `npm test`.
 It will run with no tests found, and thus fail.

 ### Adding a test